besellem/libft/README.md

 # Libft
 First project @42Paris recreating libc functions in C language.
-Various functions were added (even not existing in the real libc).
+Various functions were added after validating the project (there are even some that may not exist in the real libc).